-Stephen Hewitt-Dutton (appointed 21 October 2010)
+Stephen Hewitt-Dutton

 Stephen is a Chartered Accountant and is an Associate Director of Trident Capital Pty Ltd. He holds a Bachelor of Business from Curtin University and is an affiliate of the Institute of Chartered Accountants.
-He has over 17 years of experience in corporate finance, accounting and company secretarial matters.
+He has over 18 years of experience in corporate finance, accounting and company secretarial matters.

 Before joining Trident Capital, Stephen was an Associate Director of Carmichael Corporate where he assisted clients by providing equity market, IPO and M&A advice and assistance.
-He has also held Financial Controller and Company Secretary positions for both public and private companies for in excess of 15 years.
+He has also held Financial Controller and Company Secretary positions for both public and private companies for in excess of 16 years.